generateui/ComAddinEvent/README.md

 Proof of concept for communication between COM addins within VSTO context

+Microsoft Office Word has a Document_Save event.
+The calling order of subscribers is indeterminate.
+When addin X needs access before addin Y to the save event, simply subscribing to the event won't solve the problem as addin Y might be called first.
+A solution of this problem is to have addin Y subscribe to an event of addin X.

+This proof of concept is written in VisualBasic.NET 10.0.
+For the C# version, check out https://github.com/generateui/ComAddinEvent.

 Requirements:
 * Visual Studio 2013
 * VSTO april 2014 (newest at time of writing)